j2gl/accounts/Notes.md

 # Notes

-The goal of the project is to have one place to check my finance status.
-And how much money I have in every account.
+The goal of the project is to have one place to track and check my finance status.
+The second goal is that I don't want to be adding data manually to spreadsheets to see my finance status, and try to use CSV or other files to import account statuses.

 What Data should I store?